 Mom’s Chicken Char Siu is One of My Childhood Faves

-With its uniquely spiced-yet-sweet flavor & iconic red hue, I always figured Mom’s char siu must be pretty complicated to make – but it’s not!
-Her 5-ingredient recipe uses pantry staples like soy sauce, brown sugar, & Chinese five spice to create a simple char siu marinade.
-From there, the chicken roasts in the oven until tender, basting in extra char siu sauce to create a savory-sweet glaze, & finishes under the broiler for perfectly caramelized & crispy skin.
-It’s crispy, succulent, & savory-sweet – everything there is to love about char siu pork, just with juicy chicken!
+With its uniquely spiced-yet-sweet flavor and iconic red hue, I always figured Mom’s char siu must be pretty complicated to make – but it’s not!
+Her 5-ingredient recipe uses pantry staples like soy sauce, brown sugar, and Chinese five spice to create a simple char siu marinade.
+From there, the chicken roasts in the oven until tender, basting in extra char siu sauce to create a savory-sweet glaze, and finishes under the broiler for perfectly caramelized and crispy skin.
+It’s crispy, succulent, and savory-sweet – everything there is to love about char siu pork, just with juicy chicken!

 Aside from its amazing flavor, its versatility is why it’s a staple here at the PWWB house – the dinner options are seriously endless.
 Enjoy char siu chicken as-is with noodles or rice, OR toss it into a stir fry, tuck it into steamed buns…the options are endless.
 I guarantee you’ll LOVE it!